 The cheesecake definitely came out as my favourite dessert on the plate, followed by the panna cotta and pistachio cake, Unfortunately, the meringue tart was a bit too sweet, while the cake pop remained untouched (apart from the bite I took to try it), due to my unfavourable relationship with chocolate.
 Shocking, I know!

 Lastly, we feasted on two different kind of scones: classic tea & peaches ‘n’ cream, served with honeyed lemon curd, house made strawberry jam & Devonshire cream.
 My high hopes for the peaches ‘n’ cream scones were sadly shattered, as the scone lacked peach flavour altogether.
 But the saving grace of this layer was without a doubt, the strawberry jam!
 You could tell that it was homemade, and made with love.
 I enjoyed the chunks of berry, and the combination of jam and cream on the scone made for an exceptional strawberry shortcake moment.

 Overall, I had an amazing time at The Omni King Edward.
 After sandwiches, scones, dessert, and two pots of tea, my friend and I both left the hotel feeling extra full, and more than delighted with our experience.
 My only “issue” was not being able to switch to another tea.
 Of over 20 teas, only being able to choose one is unfortunate.
 Our server, Kenny deserves an extra special shout out for being super accommodating.
 He kept great conversation, told interesting anecdotes about the hotel and otherwise, and ultimately enriched our time while dining that much more!
 I wouldn’t hesitate to go back, nor would I hesitate to recommend to friends or family.

-Have you heard of raspberry cream pie before?
+Have you ever had afternoon tea in a hotel setting?
 Sound off in the comments below!

 Until we steep again…